 According to the Alaska Department of Labor and Workforce Development, Alaska is the least densely populated state, with an average density of around 1.3 people per square mile.
 However, this average masks significant regional variations:

-- Interior and Western Alaska: These regions are vast and sparsely populated.
-Communities like Utqiagvik (formerly Barrow), with around 4,350 residents (2020 estimate), and Bethel (population estimated at 6,620 in 2020) serve as population hubs.
+These regions are vast and sparsely populated.
+Communities like Utqiagvik (formerly Barrow), with around 4,350 residents, and Bethel (population around 6,292) serve as population hubs.

 Urban vs. Rural Areas: